ucsf-wynton/wynton-website-hpc/docs/software/software-repositories.md

 whatis(&quot;Keywords: programming, java&quot;)
 whatis(&quot;URL: https://openjdk.java.net/, https://openjdk.java.net/projects/jdk/ (changelog), https://github.com/openjdk/jdk (source code)&quot;)
 whatis([[
 Description: OpenJDK is a free and open-source implementation of the Java Platform, Standard Edition.
-It is the result of an effort Sun M\
-icrosystems began in 2006.
+It is the result of an effort Sun Microsystems began in 2006.
 Examples: `java -version` and `javac -version` (SDK only).
 Note: This module loads the Software Development Kit (SDK) version, if available, otherwise the Run-Time Environment (JRE).
 ]])